 The liner is in place, the hardscaping is complete.
-You’ve filled the pool and adjusted the chemicals and temperature to your liking.
+You’ve filled the backyard pool and adjusted the chemicals and temperature to your liking.
 Everything is ready to go; time to grab your towel and head to your brand-new lounge chair…right?

 First, a few “what not to plant” thoughts: Stay away from anything that drops too many blooms, has thorns or attracts bees and other unwanted wildlife.

 Beyond that, it’s really up to you.
-But we love easy-care plants with bright blooms and endlessly green foliage that allow you to step away from the garden gloves and pruning shears — and simply enjoy your swimming pool!
+But we love easy-care plants with bright blooms and endlessly green foliage that allow you to step away from the garden gloves and pruning shears — and simply enjoy your modern pool!

 Here are a few of our favorite pool landscaping ideas for New York and Connecticut landscapes.

-Pool landscaping idea #1: Attract welcome wildlife
+Pool Landscaping Design Idea #1: Attract welcome wildlife

 Weigela ‘Wine and Roses’: This trouble-free plant grows very quickly and provides dark, glossy foliage with lovely pink trumpet-shaped flowers that hummingbirds love — all season long.